hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

     The organisms with KEGG pathway information are listed [here](http://www.genome.jp/kegg/catalog/org_list.html).

-**How many pathways are enriched?** Let’s view the enriched pathways:
+**How many pathways are enriched?** Let's view the enriched pathways:

 ``` r
 ## Write GSEA results to file